 Want to learn more about evidence-based research?

 There’s much more to research than defining its category.
-To better understand how to qualify research-and find out if chocolate really leads to weight loss-read our next blog, 5 Examples of Evidence-Based Research for Academic Programs.
+To better understand how to qualify research-and find out if chocolate really leads to weight loss-read our next blog post, 5 Examples of Evidence-Based Research for Academic Programs.